 COVID-19 restrictions have, of course, created an additional challenge to delivering that sense of being in on the action but creative brands such as premium beer Michelob Ultra have shown it’s still possible.
 During the 2020 NBA Finals, Michelob Ultra managed to delight fans unable to watch games live in the arena by setting up virtual courtside seats among other prizes through a Twitter competition.
 They couldn’t reach the fans in the arena, so they found them in their homes.

 A fan-focused approach means thinking about the bigger picture, that goes beyond the first and final whistles, chequered flag or an official’s call to end the match.
 A football sponsorship is more than 90 minutes on a Saturday with a TV spot before, during and after.
 Sure, that is when the game is played, but being a fan is a combination of many special moments, each creating unique opportunities for brands.

 The game before the game and life after offers new opportunities for brands to reach the fans they want to.
-In the lead up to tournaments, brands can engage a more captive audience for longer periods of time.
-Bespoke content can build anticipation and place the brand in the middle of the hype by using a media mix that caters and listens to fans in the spaces where they act out the range of emotions and deploy accordingly.
+In the lead-up to tournaments, brands can engage a more captive audience for longer periods of time.
+Bespoke content can build anticipation and place the brand in the middle of the hype by deploying a media mix that caters, listens to, and responds to the range of emotions fans display in the spaces they visit.

 Keeping ahead of trends

 When you reconsider sports and fandom, opportunities begin to reveal themselves.
 The scale of what you want to do isn’t limited by budget, but by your ideas and bravery.